woocommerce/woocommerce-gateway-stripe/readme.txt

 Stripe has no setup fees, no monthly fees, no hidden costs: you only get charged when you earn money!
 Earnings are transferred to your bank account on a 7-day rolling basis.

-Stripe also supports the [Subscriptions extension](https://woocommerce.com/products/woocommerce-subscriptions/) and re-using cards.
+Stripe also supports the [WooCommerce Subscriptions extension](https://woocommerce.com/products/woocommerce-subscriptions/) and re-using cards.
 When a customer pays, they are set up in Stripe as a customer.
 If they create another order, they can check out using the same card.
 A massive timesaver for returning customers.

 = Apple Pay Support =

-WooCommerce Stripe now includes [Apple Pay](https://stripe.com/apple-pay) support, which means customers can pay using payment details associated to their Apple ID.
-Checkout is now just a thumbprint away. on both mobile and desktop.
+WooCommerce Stripe now includes [Apple Pay](https://stripe.com/apple-pay) support, which means customers can pay using payment details associated with their Apple ID.
+Checkout is now just an authorization (Touch ID or Face ID) away on both mobile and desktop.
 Only supports simple and variable products for now.
 More support to come.

 = Web Payments API Support =

 WooCommerce Stripe now includes [Web Payments API](https://www.w3.org/TR/payment-request/) support, which means customers can pay using payment details associated to their mobile devices, in browsers supporting the Web Payments API (Chrome for Android, amongst others).
-Checkout is now just a few taps away. on mobile.
+Checkout is now just a few taps away on mobile.
 Only supports simple and variable products for now.
 More support to come.

 == Installation ==